meithan/AoC22/README.md

 **Day 9**: [Rope Bridge](https://adventofcode.com/2022/day/9)<a name="day9"></a> - [my solution](https://github.com/meithan/AoC22/blob/main/day09)

 A fun little problem that is mostly just about careful coding.
 I initially solved Part 1 by only considering the head and the one tail.
 Then for Part 2 I generalized the code so it could handle arbitrary-length ropes.
 Worked well.
+The only difference between the solutions of the two parts is the length of the rope.

 ---